[Who the Son sets free is free indeed]

 “He who had been loved and forgiven, held up that he might not fall, restored after he had fallen, is to be to others what Christ had been to him—feeding men with spiritual truths as they can bear them, gently guiding and caring for those who are as the weak ones of the flock through ignorance, prejudice, waywardness.
 The chief work of the chief Apostle, and of every true apostle of Christ, is to win back the erring, helpless, sinful sons of men…” [source: biblehub ]

 This really spoke to me as I fought with the idea of sharing this story.
 These words reminded me that what I was so afraid to share could benefit the flock.
-My story isn’t just a warning to guard your hearts though, it’s also a story of hope, and a story of grace and forgiveness.
+My story isn’t just a warning to guard your hearts, it’s also a story of hope, and a story of forgiveness.
 It’s a story of freedom from our chains; a story of mercy; a story of restoration; and of God’s amazing grace.

 “Jesus straightened up and asked her, “Woman, where are they?
 Has no one condemned you?”
 “No one, sir,” she said.
 “Then neither do I condemn you,” Jesus declared.
 “Go now and leave your life of sin.” –John 8:10-11

-I needed this entire lesson from start to finish so that I could recognize my weakness, and perhaps even for such a time as this.
+I needed this entire lesson from start to finish, so that I could recognize my weakness, and perhaps even for such a time as this.
 I did see it (very clearly), and I didn’t like what I saw.
-With God’s help though I was able to turn away from what and who had tripped me up, cutting ties with the man who was leading me in the wrong way, to once again choose the one who would lead me in all truth, no matter the cost: my Lord and Savior, Jesus Christ.
+With God’s help, however, I was able to turn away from what and who had tripped me up.
+I cut ties with the man who was leading me in the wrong way, to once again choose the one who would lead me in all truth, no matter the cost: my Lord and Savior, Jesus Christ.